On the following pages I like to introduce to you the M4 Sherman

 It all started with the finding of a red covered book.
 Fat

 white lettering on it's back read; 'BARBARA'.
 With naughty thoughts

-I pulled it from the bookcase.
+I pulled it out of the bookcase.
 It was written by Wayne Robinson and

 it was far from 'juicy'.
 The story was about a tank that wore the